Childhood Studies courses for 2022

 Our graduates have an excellent track record of employment and our courses develop skills and knowledge that are highly sought after by employers.

-Our degrees provide an academic foundation for careers in a range of fields, such as education, children's therapy, social work, family support, law and social justice, global children's charities and NGOs, government and the civil service, primary and early years teaching, children's marketing and research and development.
+Our degrees provide an academic foundation for careers in fields such as education, children's therapy, social work, family support, law and social justice, global children's charities and NGOs, government and the civil service, primary and early years teaching, children's marketing and research.
 Our degrees also provide a clear route into academic study.

 Find out more about what our students do after graduating.